Supply Chain Optimisation with Python

 - What if we triple the production capacity in Japan?

-Scenario 3 showed is an example of a shipping costs surge that could push companies to switch to a more local footprint with plants producing for their local market only.
+Scenario 3 is an example of a surge in shipping costs that could push companies to adopt a more local footprint, with plants producing only for their local market.

 Improve your model

-This simple model can help you determine the potential of linear optimization for supply chain network optimization.
+This simple model can help you determine the potential of linear programming for supply chain network optimisation.

 We can easily improve this model by adding constraints.